Aniket1035/CodeClause_project/README.md

 # CodeClause_project
 Internship

-In this project, I applied K-Means Clustering to segment customers based on their purchasing behaviour.
+In this project, I have used analytical ML tools to segment customers based on their purchasing behaviour.